-During our 2020/21 audit we will review, conclude and report on the following:
+During our 2021/22 audit we will review, conclude and report on the following:

-- The achievement of financial targets; - Whether the Council can demonstrate the effectiveness of its budgetary control system in communicating accurate and timely performance information; - Whether the Council has arrangements in place to ensure systems of internal control are operating effectively; - Whether the Council has established appropriate and effective arrangements for the prevention and detection of fraud and corruption, with particular focus on changes in the control environment during the pandemic; and - Participation and progress in the National Fraud Initiative.
+- The achievement of financial targets; - Whether the Council can demonstrate the effectiveness of its budgetary control system in communicating accurate and timely performance information; - Whether the Council has arrangements in place to ensure systems of internal control are operating effectively; - Whether the Council has established appropriate and effective arrangements for the prevention and detection of fraud and corruption; and - The Council's participation and progress in the National Fraud Initiative.
+In February 2022, we completed and submitted to Audit Scotland, a questionnaire on the Council's participation in the NFI.
+The information provided will be used in Audit Scotland's next NFI report due to be published in summer 2022.